For Australian Brands

 How Australian Brand Calendars Align With Deepwove's Two Production Tracks

 Two calendar-aligned tracks are open to Australian brands briefing Deepwove between April and July 2026.
 Track one is AW27 custom development: a brief locked now has adequate runway for sampling through mid-year, bulk production in October, and February-March 2027 retail landing.
-Track two is Line Sheet fast-track — ready styles selected from Deepwove's existing development library, no custom sampling required, with 4 weeks of production from Hangzhou plus 3-4 weeks sea freight to Sydney or Melbourne (or 5-7 days by air) for SS26/27 late-season additions.
+Track two is Line Sheet fast-track — Ready Styles — proven silhouettes from 100 pieces, selected from Deepwove's existing development library, no custom sampling required, with 4 weeks of production from Hangzhou plus 3-4 weeks sea freight to Sydney or Melbourne (or 5-7 days by air) for SS26/27 late-season additions.

 SS26 custom development is closed.
 Australian brands built SS26 production slots last year.
 The honest conversation now is AW27 custom or SS26/27 Line Sheet — and Australian brands are roughly 20% of Deepwove's current active pipeline.